 Trustee Holober asked what the cost will be for SVIEP students.
 Vice Chancellor Bauer said he is in the process of determining what other Bay Area schools charge and what the cost will be to offer the program.
 He said he will provide an information report on the costs within the next few weeks.
 Trustee Holober said the Board approved funding for the international program with the understanding that it would be a profit center and the surplus would be used to provide more access to local students.
 He said he would like to make sure that SVIEP will, at a minimum, pay for itself.
 Chancellor Galatolo said the plan is to generate a profit and it is anticipated that additional revenues will be produced because students who participate in the program are more likely to enroll in one of the District's Colleges.
 Trustee Goodman asked if there is a plan to repay the amount the District has budgeted for the program.
 Chancellor Galatolo said the plan, as with all enterprise operations, is to repay the District.
-Trustee Goodman asked if the program will offer opportunities for local families as well as international students.
-Vice Chancellor Bauer said the intention is to continue to offer the program to District employees along with local residents.
 Trustee Goodman asked if there is a reason that the target audience does not include certain geographic regions such as Africa.
 Mr. Banks said his experience is that political issues in Africa make it difficult to secure Visas for students.
 Vice Chancellor Whitlock added that students from Africa more often choose to attend schools in Europe because of their historic ties.